elvinos/Final-Report/LatestBuild/ReportSections/sectionbuild.md

     * Pumped Hydroelectric Storage (PHS), Compressed Air Energy Storage (CAES) and Cryogenic Energy Storage (CES) are the conventional technologies for high generation above 100MW.
 All these methods are on a scale too large to be considered for this project.
     * Large-scale batteries, flow batteries, fuel cells, solar fuels, CES and Thermal Energy Storage (TES) are suitable for medium-scale energy management with capacities of 10 – 100 MW.
 These are appropriate for consideration for this project.
 * **Power quality:** fast response times improve power quality allowing techniques such as the instantaneous voltage drop, flicker mitigation and short duration uninterrupted power supply
-    * Flywheels, Batteries, Superconducting Magnetic Energy Storages (SMES), capacitors and ultra-capacitors have millisecond response time lower for storage sizes less than 1 MW - suitable perhaps in addition to large scale battery.
+    * Flywheels, Batteries, Superconducting Magnetic Energy Storages (SMES), capacitors and ultracapacitors have millisecond response time lower for storage sizes less than 1 MW - suitable perhaps in addition to large scale battery.
 Flywheel efficiency is too low for operational use, so has been removed from this study.
 * **Bridging power:** Relatively fast response (< 1 s) but also have relatively long discharge time (hours).
 The typical power rating for these types of applications is about 100 kW – 10 MW.
     * Batteries, flow batteries \cite{flowbatstan}, fuel cells and Metal-Air Cells\cite{Chen2009291}, \cite{batuni}.

 By removing energy storage methods that would not be appropriate for the system a table was created \footnote{See table \ref{battabs}, in the Appendices} comparing ESSs.
 Batteries along with capacitors provide the response time \cite{Choudar201521} and efficiencies required to make the system justifiable, where only rechargeable batteries were compared.
-From section \ref{battery-sizing-and-financial-modelling} a model of a University peak demand reduction system will need to compare different battery parameters along with their cost, to optimise the model.

-## Previous Bristol University Work IODICUS

-## Battery Capacity Modelling

 ## Battery Selection - Tesla Power-pack 2

-Selected Tesla due to lots of readily available information on pricing and sizes **Other Competitors**
-* Eos
-* BYD

-\hl{Very limited information on their costs, technology still maturing (Eos) Can assume that competition will continue to drive the price down, unsure about UK distribution}

-\newpage
+Due to the maturity of the technology, the fast frequency response in delivering power, Li-ion batteries were selected as the most viable option for achieving the project's aims.
+Due readiness in information around performance and price, the Tesla Powerpack 2 was chosen for this model; where competitors EOS and BYD lacked information about their pricing structures making it difficult to validate any results the model would produce.
+The model will use Teslas current costs but will evaluate the effect of competition and improvements in  Li-ion performance in driving costs down further.

 # Battery Storage Technology Key Advantages and Challenges